retsyx/amity/README.md

     3. Select the MicroSD.
     4. Set the hostname to something memorable, for example `amity`.
     5. Optionally, set localisation or leave as is.
     6. Set the username and password.
-It **must** be `pi`.
+The username **must** be `pi`.
     7. If using WiFi, set WiFi network information.
     8. Optionally, enable SSH, and set credentials.
 It is recommended to enable SSH.
 6. Write the image to the MicroSD card.
-7. Insert the imaged MicroSD into the Raspberry Pi, and wait for it to to complete its initial boot sequence.
+7. Insert the imaged MicroSD into the Raspberry Pi, and wait for it to complete its initial boot sequence.
 This may take a few minutes, and a few reboots.
 8. In your web browser open the Amity administration page.
 For example, if the hostname in Raspberry Pi Imager was configured as `amity`, then browse to `https://amity.local` (on Mac) or `https://amity` (on Windows).
  * The web browser will prompt that the site may be unsafe.
 This is because Amity creates a self signed security certificate for encryption.
 It is safe.
 Click on the details, and accept that the site is safe.
 9. Create the Amity administration user by entering a username and password.
 These can be anything.